JOURNEY

-Jon’s own musical journey began in early childhood, listening to AM radio and the wide range of music to be found in his father’s LPs.
+Jon’s own musical journey began in early childhood, listening to AM radio, Lawrence Welk, and the wide range of music to be found in his father’s LPs.
 He played a variety of brass and percussion instruments in school band until he decided he had had enough of marching around in a dorky hat.
-He bought his first acoustic guitar soon thereafter, eventually becoming a good enough player on a variety of instruments to be useful in a variety of bands, and to record the variety of parts he hears in his head.
+He bought his first acoustic guitar soon thereafter, eventually becoming a just good enough player on a variety of instruments to be useful in a variety of bands, and to record the variety of parts he hears in his head.
 He knows not to play these other instruments in the presence of real players, such as guys who only play harmonica.
-He has recorded four collections of handcrafted, locally-sourced, mostly organic songs.
-Two more collections are presently works in progress.

 Image